chakra-ui/chakra-ui/.changeset/chatty-zebras-doubt.md

 "@chakra-ui/color-mode": patch
 ---

-fix: memoize the context value for color-mode-provider
+Fix: memoize the context value for `ColorModeProvider`